 - Stage 2 hypertension (>140/90 mmHg) (77)

-It should also be noted that the management of secondary hypertension requires addressing/treating its secondary causes because doing so can completely cure hypertension and eliminate the need for antihypertensive therapy.
+It should also be noted that the management of secondary hypertension requires addressing its secondary causes because doing so can support healthy blood pressure levels and may reduce the need for antihypertensive therapy.

 Why Is This Important?

-Inflammation can contribute to endothelial dysfunction, arterial stiffness, and atherosclerosis, all of which are critical factors in developing and maintaining high blood pressure.
+Inflammation can contribute to endothelial function changes, arterial stiffness, and atherosclerosis, all of which are important factors in developing and maintaining high blood pressure.

 How Do You Do This?

-Reducing inflammation involves a holistic approach.
+Supporting healthy inflammation levels involves a holistic approach.
 Here are several key strategies:

 - Anti-inflammatory diet: emphasize whole, unprocessed foods rich in anti-inflammatory compounds.
 This includes fruits, vegetables, whole grains, nuts, seeds, and fatty fish.
 Ensure an adequate intake of anti-inflammatory nutrients, such as vitamins A, C, and E, magnesium, and polyphenols, found in foods like berries, leafy greens, and green tea.